edgedb/edgedb/docs/intro/quickstart/access.rst

 .. edb:split-section::

-  Along with allowing us to take advantage of our access policies in our queries, this will also allow us to redirect unauthenticated users to the signup page from any of our pages which should require authentication.
-Let's update our ``page.tsx`` file to redirect to the signup page if the user is not authenticated.
-We will also show the list of decks on this page.
+  Along with allowing you to take advantage of your access policies in your queries, this will also allow you to redirect unauthenticated users to the signup page from any of your pages which should require authentication.
+Update your ``page.tsx`` file to redirect to the signup page if the user is not authenticated.
+Also, show the list of decks on this page.

   .. tabs::